freshp/php-the-small-things/README.md

 > You are not your Code!
 * code reviewer do not comment you, they comment your code
 > If you find code you do not understand, ask.

+## Documentation
+I only saw one approach, which seems to be suitable for software projects and this is [arc42](https://arc42.org/)